okepscor/watercalc/README.md

 One or more rate blocks need to appear between the square brackets.
 Each rate block will look like `{rate_k:, startgal:, endgal:},` with numbers filled in for each of the fields.
+The field `rate_k` represents the rate per 1000 gallons and the fields `startgal` and `endgal` represent the beginning and end of the rate block measured in gallons.
 The `endgal` value on the highest block rate should be set to `Infinity` without quotes.

 Here's an example city record:
 ```javascript